danijar/handout/README.md

 You use Python Handout as a library inside a normal Python program:

 1. Install via `pip3 install -U handout`.
 2. Run your script via `python3 script.py`.
-(You can start with the `example.py`
+(You can start with `examples/start.py` from the repository.)
-   from the repository.)
 3. Open `output/index.html` in your browser to view the result.
 4. Iterate and refresh your browser.